 Confidential Insurance Archeology

-PolicyFind™ also assists policyholders who have already spent their own funds to address liabilities.
-Whenever possible, we work to recover expenses relating to environmental remediation, product recalls and other expenditures made before the policyholder could access his historic coverage.
+For policyholders who have already spent their own funds to address liabilities, we try to recover expenses relating to environmental remediation, product recalls, and other expenditures made before the policyholder could access their historical coverage.

 Specimen Policy Library

 PolicyFind uses a myriad of proprietary sources to find actual policies or significant evidence of coverage.
 Our extensive specimen policy contains hundreds of general liability and excess liability insurance policies to ground truth evidence of coverage and help reconstruct potentially missing portions of policies.